chineduCoded/java-area-shapes/README.md

 - `javac ShapeAreaCalculator.java`
 - `java ShapeAreaCalculator`

-*N.B: You can change the values of the shapes input.csv*
+*N.B: You can change the values of the shapes input.txt*